Tampere: Transport

-Tampere is an important railroad hub in Finland and there are direct railroad connections to, for example, Helsinki, Turku and the Port of Turku, Oulu, Jyväskylä, and Pori.
-Every day about 150 trains with an annual total of 8 million passengers arrive and depart in the Tampere Central Railway Station, which is located in the city center.
-There are also frequent bus connections to destinations around Finland.
+Roads

 To the south of Tampere, there is the Tampere Ring Road, which is important for car traffic and which is part of Finnish highways number 3 (on the west side) and number 9 (on the east side).
 The main stretch of the ring road sees over 50,000 vehicles per day, and, according to the ELY Centre of Pirkanmaa, the western part of the ring road is the busiest road in Finland, if highway and ring road connections in the Helsinki metropolitan area are excluded.
 There are also plans for another ring road project that would run from Pirkkala to Tampere's Hervanta and possibly in the future to Kangasala.
 Teiskontie, which runs east of the city center, is part of Highway 12 in the direction of Lahti.
 This highway also runs through the center of Tampere under the name Paasikiven–Kekkosentie, below the downtown as the Tampere Tunnel, which is the longest road tunnel built in Finland for car traffic.

+Rail

+Tampere is an important railroad hub in Finland and there are direct railroad connections to, for example, Helsinki, Turku and the Port of Turku, Oulu, Jyväskylä, and Pori.
+Every day about 150 trains with an annual total of 8 million passengers arrive and depart in the Tampere Central Railway Station, which is located in the city center.
+There are also frequent bus connections to destinations around Finland.

+Aviation

 Tampere is served by Tampere–Pirkkala Airport, located in neighboring municipality Pirkkala some 13 km southwest of the city, and it replaced the former Härmälä Airport, which was closed in 1979.
 The current airport is connected to the city centre of Tampere by bus route 103, and to that of Pirkkala by bus route 39.